ohsu-comp-bio/funnel/website/content/docs/databases/datastore.md

 Two entity types are used, "Task" and "TaskPart" (for larger pieces of task content, such as stdout/err logs).

+Funnel will, by default, try to will try to automatically load credentials from the environment.
+Alternatively, you may explicitly set the credentials in the config.

 Config:
 ```
+Database: datastore

 Datastore:
   Project: ""
   # Path to account credentials file.